geekygirldawn/linuxcon_2016/README.md

 Bug Data
 --------

+There are (at least) two options for getting your bug data:

+1. Query your bug database directly.
+This is probably the quickest and easiest option, but it assumes that you have access to submit queries directly against your bug database.
+The [Gource Wiki](https://github.com/acaudwell/Gource/wiki/Custom-Log-Format) has an example of a query that you can use for Bugzilla.
+Unfortunately, most of us don't have this access, so we are left with option 2.
+2. Use [Bicho](https://metricsgrimoire.github.io/Bicho/) to download bug data into a database that you can query.
+The rest of this section assumes that you are using Bicho.

 a) Install [Bicho](https://metricsgrimoire.github.io/Bicho/)
 Note: See instructions at the link above for dependencies you might need to install first.